 Forecast

-Fame is a unique human phenomenon, unknown in the rest of the animal kingdom.
-Fame comes in many forms: short term, long term, local, global, positive or negative.
-Fame can exist quietly away from the public eye and is often conferred posthumously without any bearing on the famous.
-In recent times fame can also attain the unique phenomenon of “Celebrity”.
-Celebrities live in the public’s eye, subjected to nonstop scrutiny and gossip.
-Celebrities find themselves performing, often unwillingly, in a relentless media circus.
-The appetite of the masses for gossip robs many celebrities of their dignity and privacy.
-Bartering privacy for the limelight and special social status seems fair to most.
-Indeed many “celebrities”, work hard to preserve the privilege, especially when their fame is not a consequent to some uniqueness of talent or contribution.
-But for some, especially those with exceptional gift, celebrity becomes an unintended consequence to talent.
-For them, celebrity espouses growing solitude and emotional mistrust.
-Identifying those who are likely to break down under celebrity pressure, devising personal tactics to prevent emotional erosion and collapse, and empowering the person in preserving their dignity and humanity, is the goal of our Institute.
+Prominent individuals – whether celebrities, executives, or leaders – live in the public’s eye, subjected to nonstop scrutiny and commentary.
+They find themselves performing, often unwillingly, in a relentless media and social-media cycle.
+The appetite of the masses for gossip and speculation robs many of their dignity and privacy.
+Bartering privacy for the limelight and special social status seems fair to most outside observers.
+Indeed, many prominent figures work hard to preserve the privilege, especially when their stature is not a direct consequence of some uniqueness of talent or contribution.
+But for others – especially those with exceptional gifts or heavy responsibilities – public prominence becomes an unintended consequence of talent, achievement, or position.
+For them, the spotlight espouses growing solitude and emotional mistrust.

 Assess